 It’s Great to Meet You!
 I’m Jess.

 Hi!
-I’m Jess, a registered dietitian, integrative nutrition health coach, podcaster, and writer with a passion for helping others simplify their wellness routine, break up with overthinking, and stand up to stress.
+I’m Jess, a registered dietitian, integrative nutrition health coach, podcaster, and author with a passion for helping others simplify their wellness routine, break up with overthinking, and stand up to stress.

 Through my writing, podcasting, and consulting, I develop resources that provide science-based education and actionable tips for managing stress, reducing disease risk, and feeling better NOW.

-There’s a lot of noise out there distracting you from how you feel in your body and overthink what you should be doing to improve your health.
+There’s a lot of shiny, conflicting information out there distracting you from how you feel in your body and causing you to overthink what you should be doing to improve your health.
 I’m here to help demystify and to dial down the drama—and hopefully add some warmth and lightness.

 In my book, The Little Book Of Game-Changers: 50 Healthy Habits For Managing Stress & Anxiety (Viva Editions), I share the hacks that help my clients and patients reach their goals even when life gets real and hectic.